art-institute-of-chicago/data-aggregator/docs/FIELDS.md

-## Galleries
+## Places

 A room or hall that works of art are displayed in.
-For a description of all the endpoints available for this resource, see [here](ENDPOINTS.md#galleries).
+For a description of all the endpoints available for this resource, see [here](ENDPOINTS.md#places).

 * `id` *number* - Unique identifier of this resource.
 Taken from the source system
 * `title` *string* - Name of this resource
-* `is_closed` *boolean* - Whether the gallery is currently closed
-* `number` *string* - The gallery's room number.
-For 'Gallery 100A', this would be '100A'.
-* `floor` *string* - The level the gallery is on, e.g., 1, 2, 3, or LL
 * `latitude` *number* - Latitude coordinate of the center of the room
 * `longitude` *number* - Longitude coordinate of the center of the room
 * `latlon` *string* - Latitude and longitude coordinates of the center of the room
-* `category_ids` *number* - Unique identifiers of the categories this gallery is a part of
+* `category_ids` *number* - Unique identifiers of the categories this place is a part of
 * `last_updated_fedora` *ISO 8601 date and time* - Date and time the resource was updated in LAKE, our digital asset management system
 * `last_updated_source` *string* - Date and time the resource was updated in the LAKE LPM Solr index, which is our direct source of data
 * `last_updated` *ISO 8601 date and time* - Date and time the resource was updated in the Data Aggregator